 This group of professionals face a history of racism in their organization, working for team owners who are almost exclusively white (and many of whom have deep ties to Trump), and lacking the support from their privileged white teammates during fights for racial justice.
 Further, 70% of NFL fans are white, and the racist attacks on shows of support for racial equality as well as the brazen display of disrespect for athletes reveals deeper issues in the fandom of the NFL.

 On neither understanding of “political” can sports fans genuinely claim political encroachment.

-If, however, we have the more robust understanding of “political,” then all media and entertainment are matters of justice and our appropriate engagement with the rights and dignity of one another.
+If, however, we have the more robust understanding of “political,” then all media and entertainment are matters of justice and a question of our obligations regarding the the rights and dignity of ourselves and others.
 The oppression and violence towards members of our society is relevant to justice and politics, but it is not distinct to particular arenas, or content explicitly about the news.
 Politics in this sense is a part of all domains of life, and friendships, entertainment, etc. are part of politics.
 Relationships with those close to us would not be very healthy or successful if they included deep disagreements over who was worthy of rights and dignity.
 Entertainment is politically laden and potentially unjust when it exploits the labor of marginalized groups, as many sports do.
 Similarly, when pernicious stereotypes saturate visual media and reinforce dehumanization and bigotry, this is a political issue when politics is understood as justice.

 Whether we understand politics in the minimal sense or as the domain of justice, there is no clear boundary cordoning it off from between the various aspects of our lives.
 Entertainment, as tied up in our experience of the human condition, has always been (and will always be) “political.”